 In 1520, a bloodbath occurred in the city during the liberation of Sweden from Denmark, which was in power at the time.
 It was in Stockholm that, in 1523, the coronation of the first Swedish king, Gustav Vasa was held.
 In 1600, Stockholm could already boast of over 10 000 inhabitants.
 The plague of 1710 killed 20 000 people, decimating the population figure by 36%.
 In the 19th century, the town flourished again thanks to the development of industry and the railway.
 In 1912, Stockholm hosted the Summer Olympic Games.

 Stockholm became a modern, technologically advanced and diverse city in the second half of the 20th century.
 Many of its historical buildings were demolished during the modern era, including significant parts of the Klara historical district, only to be replaced by modern buildings.
 However, many other parts of Stockholm, such as Gamla Stan, Södermalm, Östermalm, Kungsholmen and Vasastan, with their older buildings, blocks and streets built before the age of modernism and functionalism that influenced Sweden so powerfully survived the demise during the times of what some people tend to refer to as ‘the age of the demolition’ With the passage of time, many industries changed their ordinary course of business from industry to technological and service industry.

-The city of Stockholm is one of the fastest growing regions in Europe, and is expected to reach a number of 2.5 inhabitants by the year 2024.
+The city of Stockholm is one of the fastest growing regions in Europe, and is expected to reach a number of 2.5 million inhabitants by the year 2024.